 Students need to notify the professor of absences prior to class when possible.
-Senate Rule 5.2.4.2 defines the following as acceptable reasons for excused absences: (a) serious illness, (b) illness or death of family member, (c) University-related trips, (d) major religious holidays, and (e) other circumstances found to fit "reasonable cause for nonattendance" by the professor.
+Senate Rule 5.2.4.2 defines the following as acceptable reasons for excused absences: (a) significant illness, (b) death of a family member, (c) trips for members of student organizations sponsored by an educational unit, trips for University classes, and trips for participation in intercollegiate athletic events, (d) major religious holidays, and (e) other circumstances found to fit "reasonable cause for nonattendance" by the instructor.

 Students anticipating an absence for a major religious holiday are responsible for notifying the instructor in writing of anticipated absences due to their observance of such holidays no later than the last day in the semester to add a class.
 Two weeks prior to the absence is reasonable, but should not be given any later.
-Information regarding major religious holidays may be obtained through the Ombud (859-257-3737, Excused Absences).
+Information regarding major religious holidays may be obtained through the Ombud (859-257-3737, Excused Absences.